-Taltz (ixekizumab) is a brand-name drug that’s prescribed to treat certain types of arthritis and psoriasis.
+Taltz (ixekizumab) is a brand-name prescription drug that treats certain types of arthritis and psoriasis.
 The cost of Taltz with and without insurance can depend on several factors, such as whether the drug has a savings program.

 Taltz is a biologic drug.
 It belongs to a drug class called interleukin 17A inhibitors, which block a specific immune system protein.
 Taltz is not available in a biosimilar version.

-Read on to learn about Taltz and cost, as well as how to save money on prescriptions.
+Read on to learn about Taltz and cost and how to save money on prescriptions.
 If you’d like other information about Taltz, refer to this article.

 As with all medications, the cost of Taltz can vary.
 Factors that may affect the price you’ll pay include: